The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Case study: online sleep spindle detection

+We apply a similar procedure to extract the envelope: first, we filter the signal with a FIR band-pass between 12~Hz and 16~Hz.
+Then, we standardize with $\alpha_\mu=\alpha_\sigma=0.001$, we square the signal, and we smooth the result by computing its moving average, this time with $\alpha_\mu=0.01$.
+We evaluate different types of ANN architectures, using either both or only one of these preprocessed signals as input.
+Since FIR filters introduce software delays, we have designed both branches of the pipeline so that they introduce identical software delays to their respective outputs (\ie 40~ms at 250~Hz sampling rate with FIR filters of order 20).

 The output of the ANN tells whether the model considers the current signal being a sleep spindle or not.
 Some further processing is necessary to ensure that we only send one stimulation per spindle.
-As seen in Figure~\ref{fig:software_delay}, the detection can be noisy around the beginning or the end of a spindle, especially since we use decoupled virtual parallel networks (see Section~\ref{sec:dilation}).
-A stimulation is sent upon initial spindle detection.
-To avoid multiple stimulations of the same spindle the subsequent stimulation may only occur once the current stimulus ended and at least 400 ms following the ending of the spindle.
-If a spindle is detected again within this duration the timer is reset, since we consider it as being part of the previous spindle.
+As seen in Fig~\ref{fig:software_delay}, the detection can be noisy around the beginning or the end of a spindle, especially since we use decoupled virtual parallel networks (see Supplementary Information).
+A stimulus is sent upon initial spindle detection.
+To avoid multiple stimuli of the same spindle, the subsequent stimulation may only occur 400 ms following the end of the spindle.
+If a spindle is detected again within this duration the timer is reset, and we consider it as being part of the previous spindle.